 When the skillet is hot, add just enough oil or butter to coat the bottom.
 Carefully lay the chops in the pan and let cook undisturbed for 2-3 minutes.
 Resist the urge to move them around or they won’t get a nice sear.

 After a few minutes, flip the chops and cook the other side.
 Use metal tongs for easy flipping.
-Continue cooking to your desired doneness, and check the internal temperature until it reads 140°F for food safety.
+Continue cooking to your desired doneness, and check the internal temperature until it reads 140°F.

 The cast iron provides even, consistent heat that will give you a beautiful crust on the outside while keeping the inside juicy.
 Perfectly reheated pork chops!